DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 Your telemetry needs to be tagged with Git information tying the running version with a particular repository and commit.

-For supported languages, it's recommended to [embed git information](#embed-git-information-in-your-artifacts-on-ci) in the deployed artifacts, which will be extracted by the [Datadog Tracing Libraries][9] automatically.
+For supported languages, it's recommended to [embed git information](#embed-git-information-in-your-artifacts-on-ci) in the deployed artifacts, which is be extracted by the [Datadog Tracing Libraries][9] automatically.
 For other languages and configurations, you can [configure telemetry tagging](#configure-telemetry-tagging) yourself.

 ### Embed git information in your build artifacts